dzhambov/Frigo/README.md

 #  FRIGO

-### A web application that helps busy people stay organized in the kitchen and .
+### A web application that helps busy people with their grocery list and meal ideas.
 May 9th, 2020
 #### _By: Hristo Dzhambov_

 ------------------------------